progenetix/bycon/docs/generated/argument_definitions.md

 **type:** string
 **cmdFlags:** `--filterLogic`
 **description:**
-either OR or AND (translated to the MongoDB $and etc.)
+Global for either OR or AND (translated to the MongoDB $and etc.).
+The Beacon protocol only knows AND.
 **default:** `AND`

 ### `include_descendant_terms`